FengheTan9/LLM4Seg/README.md

 If the code, paper and weights help your research, please cite:

 ```
+@inproceedings{tang2025pre,
+  title={Pre-trained llm is a semantic-aware and generalizable segmentation booster},
+  author={Tang, Fenghe and Ma, Wenxin and He, Zhiyang and Tao, Xiaodong and Jiang, Zihang and Zhou, Shaohua Kevin},
+  booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention},
+  pages={402--412},
+  year={2025},
+  organization={Springer}
+}

 @article{llm4seg,
   title={Pre-Trained LLM is a Semantic-Aware and Generalizable Segmentation Booster},
   author={Tang, Fenghe and Ma, Wenxin and He, Zhiyang and Tao, Xiaodong and Jiang, Zihang and Zhou, S Kevin},